-Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Israel for up to 90 days.
-Citizens of all other countries may need a visa.
+Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need to apply for a visa before traveling to Israel if they stay less than 90 days.
+A tourist visa (B2) will be delivered to them upon their arrival at Tel Aviv Ben Gurion Airport.
+Citizens of all other countries may need to apply for a visa before traveling.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our Visa information page.
 Israel Antiquities Authority can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.

 Accommodation: Comfortable rooms at the guesthouse at Shaar Hagolan kibbutz with three beds, bathrooms with shower and WC, TV, A/C and free Wi-Fi.
 Rooms for two and single rooms are available for additional charges.